 This minaret demonstrates the impact of Iranian architecture in both construction and decoration where hazar-baf is known from as early as the first half of the eleventh century.
 This type of minaret construction and decoration with a square base is considered to be a typical feature of the later Abbasid minaret constructions and remains in the architectural vocabulary of Iran and Afghanistan.

 It was reported that on July 26, 2014, the minaret damaged by explosives in an attempt to fully decimate the structure.
-However, it is also reported that the minaret was not fully destroyed due to attempts to thwart the attack with activist intervention.
+On June 21, 2017, it was reported that the minaret and mosque were destroyed in an explosion.1